zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\simeq \frac{\mu\_0^{-1}}{2} \frac{\eta}{c} \frac{\big| \bm{E_1}(\bm{n_s}) \big|^2}{k^2 r^2} \bm{n_s}.
 $$

 In order to calculate the amount of power scattered by the particle, it is convenient to use a spherical surface \\(\mathbb{S}^2\\).
-Since the differential solid angle is
+Since the expression of the differential solid angle is

 $$ \tag{16.13}
 	d\Omega = \frac{\bm{n} \cdot \bm{n_s}}{r^2} dA